Timeline of the Yemeni revolution (January – 2 June 2011): Mid-January

 Thousands of Yemenis protested in Sana'a's streets since mid-January 2011 to demand a change in government, though the protests in the south of the country were more aggressive.
 The protests "appeared to be the first large-scale challenge" to Saleh's rule; protesters compared him to the ousted Tunisian President Zine El Abidine Ben Ali, citing government corruption and the poor economy of Yemen.
-Protests occurred in many towns in both the north and south of Yemen initially against Yemeni governmental proposals to modify Yemen's constitution, rejecting the proposals as insufficient, and over unemployment and economic conditions.
+Protests occurred in multiple towns in both the north and south of Yemen initially against Yemeni governmental proposals to modify Yemen's constitution, rejecting the proposals as insufficient, and over unemployment and economic conditions.
 Protests on 20 January included thousands of protestors in Ta'izz.
 Protests in Aden took place on 18, 19 and 20 January.
 In Aden, car tires were burned, roads were blocked and at least seven people – both soldiers and protestors, were injured.
 Protests in Sana'a appeared to be weakening as of 20 January 2011.
 Two of the protests occurred at Sana'a University, with a slogan "Leave before you are forced to leave", which Reuters interpreted as a criticism of "autocratic Arab leaders, including Saleh."